Bulletproof content management systems

 To prevent this, limitations should be in place to ensure their proper usage requirements are met.

 Personally, I tend to limit page depths to no more than three levels.
 Homepage, SEO landing/nav pages, and content pages.
 Clients however often add further levels to these content pages if the CMS allows it.
 This is a huge problem when it comes to keeping content organised.

 But by dis-allowing users from creating any more than two or three levels to the CMS menu, clients are then put in a position where they have to think very carefully about how they structure their content.
 This preserves site architecture, and prevents users from getting lost or having to click too many times before they find what they are after.

 If you do not specify component usage or supply an adequate range for different purposes, the manager will use components in-correctly.
 And remember, think ahead for possible future requirements down the line.

 This is where the CMS can be flexible.
 Rather than allowing clients to use components however they wish, ensure they have a clearly labeled toolkit of components catering to every possible content requirement.

-Free form editors over text fields when adding or editing content
+Page builder blocks over rich textfields when adding or editing content

-Often, CMS’s over use the rich text editor.
+Often, CMS developers over use the rich text editor.
 The thinking being that the client may like the control it gives with text styles and image placement.
 This is great for articles.
-But for everything else, text fields with no styling options is better.
+But for everything else, 'page builder' drag and drop blocks with entry fields are better.
 For example, I have seen contact pages with a list of address’ that were added via the rich text editor, meaning that each address was inputted in a different style, or format causing inconsistencies.
 If these were components added with fixed text fields they would always be consistently styled.